 color astronomomical mages.
 For my color Buddhabrot images the three different threshold values are analogous to the different frequencies of light which NASA combined into their beautiful false-color images.

 After some years I realized how to unify all the Mandel/Julia/Buddhabrot objects and techniques.
 Click the following link to learn about this interesting extension called the Buddhabrot Hologram.

 Still later while exploring different ways to sample and project these sorts of images, one really surprising thing happened: In one particular rendering projected onto one of the six major planes

 Finally, below is a single frame part way through a run generating a low-resolution view of the main figure.
 Just for fun, I also compiled a set of those frames into an animated GIF file which you can view to see how the image converges over time.
 Clicking on the image will bring you that animated GIF, but beware since it is over three megabytes which will take a very long time to download completely unless you have a fast internet connection.
 With a 28.8K modem this will be around 30 minutes. the good news is that you can start watching the animation as it streams across the net to you.
 Once it's fully downloaded, it will loop quickly through the frames and you can watch the Buddha come swimming out of the void.
 The complete animation took around half an hour to generate on a P233 Laptop PC.

 Alex Boswell found an almost magical way to

-of highly zoomed regions.
-Click here for
+Click here for an example.

 Albert Lobo has produced a simply gorgeous music video exploration of the Buddhabrot in 4D.
 View it on YouTube or download the 22 MB high-res version.